 Risk Recommendation Secretariat comment Management action Responsible party Due date (approximately USD 179,000).
 The claim was rejected on 2 September 2011.
-At the time of the Secretariat 2012 OIG review, this had not been successfully Secretariat appealed. comment: The LFA and the Secretariat will closely monitor the fulfillment of this Approval process during payme 1 recommendation.
-The lack of adequate capacity in which payments are effected. weakens the overall fina nce function and the cont rol environment v within 23.
-With regard to the • GPIC should During the Regional No longer relevant: approval process for ensure that Team's recent visit to One additional payments, the OIG noted controls over the Georgia on 20-23 finance officer was that: processing and December 2011 the PR informed the FPM hired in February • The finance approval of payments are and the PO that one 2012. department was strengthened by additional finance understaffed.
-An ensuring staff officer would be hired NI (II AII additional staff members are not in Feb 2012.
-Not applicable: All transactions are member was in the approving their transactions are executed with budget, but has not own expenses; and minimum 2 level been recruited; by establishing authorizations. • Independent financial different C 2012 checks were not thresholds for Secretariat 2012 performed over transactions directly payment approval.
-Secretariat executed by the finance • The capacity of comment: manager; GPIC's finance The LFA and the • The finance department Secretariat will department was not should be monitor the
+At the time of the Secretariat 2012 OIG review, this had not been successfully appealed.
+Secretariat comment: The LFA and the Secretariat will closely monitor the fulfillment of this recommendation.
+Approval process during payme The lack of adequate capacity in which payments are effected. nce function and the cont rol environment within 23.
+With regard to the approval process for payments, the OIG noted that: The finance department was understaffed.
+An additional staff member was in the budget, but has not GPIC should ensure that controls over the processing and approval of payments are strengthened by ensuring staff members are not approving their own expenses; and During the Regional Team's recent visit to Georgia on 20-23 December 2011 the PR informed the FPM and the PO that one additional finance officer would be hired in Feb 2012.
+No longer relevant: One additional finance officer was hired in February 2012.
+Not applicable: All transactions are executed with Independent financial checks were not by establishing different thresholds for minimum 2 level authorizations.
+Secretariat 2012 performed over transactions directly executed by the finance payment approval.
+Secretariat comment: manager; GPIC's finance The LFA and the Secretariat will • The finance department was not department should be monitor the